 In the New Library dialog that opens, specify the name of the library.

-Click next to the list of library files and select Attach Files or Attach Directory from the context menu, depending of whether you need separate files or an entire folder.
+Click the Add button () next to the list of library files and select Attach Files or Attach Directories, depending on whether you need separate files or an entire folder.